utshavtimsina/NewsPortal/wp-content/plugins/loco-translate/readme.txt

 == Description ==

-Loco Translate provides in-browser editing of WordPress translation files.
+Loco Translate provides in-browser editing of WordPress translation files and integration with automatic translation services.

-It also provides localization tools for developers, such as extracting strings and generating templates.
+It also provides Gettext/localization tools for developers, such as extracting strings and generating templates.

 Features include:

 * Built-in translation editor within WordPress admin
-* Integration with automatic translation APIs
+* Integration with translation APIs including DeepL, Google, Microsoft and Lecto AI
 * Create and update language files directly in your theme or plugin
 * Extraction of translatable strings from your source code
 * Native MO file compilation without the need for Gettext on your system